aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cellscolor/_index.md

 ```

-the color index in the color palette.
+Gets the color index in the color palette.
 Only applies of indexed color.

 **Returns:**
 int